-Clay (as in the title) is a young man in a small town who witnesses his friend kill himself because of the ongoing affair that Clay was having with the man's wife.
+Clay is a young man in a small town who witnesses his friend kill himself because of the on-going affair that Clay was having with the man's wife.
 Feeling guilty, Clay now resists the widow when she presses him to continue with their sexual affairs.
 Clay befriends a troubling serial killer.Written by

 BOB STEBBINS <email@example.com>

 30 of 36 people found this review helpful.